 When MRCs do not provide LinkUp/LinkDown detection, network recovery time also depends upon the test packet timeout interval, which is the product of the Default Test Interval and the Test Monitoring Count plus 1 that have been set for the Media Redundancy Manager.
 These parameters determine the frequency for network integrity checks and the number of failed integrity checks to allow before declaring a ring failure.
-For an PACSystems PROFINET Controller acting as Media Redundancy Manager, these parameters are set as part of the Proficy Machine Edition hardware configuration.
-(For example, the default test packet timeout interval is 20 ms × (3+1) = 80 ms.)
+For a PACSystems PROFINET

+Controller acting as Media Redundancy Manager, these parameters are set as part of the PAC Machine Edition hardware configuration.
+(For example, the default test packet timeout interval is $20 \text{ ms} \times (3+1) = 80 \text{ ms.}$ )